Bobby Witt Jr. Player Props: Royals vs. White Sox

 Bobby Witt Jr. At The Plate

-- Witt Jr. has five doubles, four triples, six home runs and eight walks while batting .240.
+- Witt Jr. has five doubles, four triples, six home runs and eight walks while hitting .232.

-- Witt Jr. is batting .333 with one homer during his last games and is on a seven-game hitting streak.
+- Looking at the 37 games he has played this season, he's hit a home run in six of them (16.2%), and in 3.7% of his trips to the plate.

-- He has gone deep in 16.7% of his games this season, and 3.8% of his trips to the dish.
+- In 13 games this season (35.1%), Witt Jr. has picked up an RBI, including two games with multiple runs batted in.

-- Witt Jr. has driven in a run in 13 games this year (36.1%), including two games with multiple runs batted in.
+- In 21 of 37 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.